 Goose Neck Spout:

 Goose neck spout offers the height, which makes it easy for you to refill your water bottle with the nice chilled water to cool down in our hot Singapore weather.
 It also makes getting hot water in a cup easier for your fix of coffee or even cup noodles.
-However the ones you see in public rarely comes with hot water function.
+However the ones you see in public rarely comes with hot water function (which makes sense).

 Hot & Cold Water Coolers

 Yes, there is the Hot function ones if you need the hot water.
 Typically, there be 2 spouts, one for hot and one for cold.
 And of course for safety’s sake, the bubbler is only for the cold water.

 Because water coolers are used for outdoor (likely with shelter) and the masses, there is no one to clear the drip tray often enough, it is designed with requirement of the drainage.
 So you should plan to install the water cooler near to a drainage point.